This post was originally published on July 24, 2017, and was updated on May 21, 2020.

 - Create location-specific pages for each town or county you’re targeting.

-- Create blog posts (using the tips below) that include your target keywords.
+- Create blog posts that include your target keywords.

-If you have a shop or other business space, you should also embed a local Google Map on your website that shows where you are.
+If you have a shop or other business space, you might also embed a local Google Map on your website that shows where you are.

 5. Improve your search engine headline and description